thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-07-AB-testing.md

 - If $$z$$ is close to 0, the observed difference is what we'd expect from random chance
 - If $$z$$ is far from 0, the difference is larger than what we'd expect from chance, so it might be statistically significant

-📉 Step 5: Compute P-Value
+📉 Step 5: Compute P-Value Under $$H_0$$

+Just knowing ``how many standard errors away'' from the computed z-score is isn't enough — we want to **quantify how likely** it is to observe such a result by chance.

+Given the z-score formula above, we can transform it into the standard normal scale — a distribution with: Mean = 0, Standard deviation = 1, Symmetrical bell shape.

+If the sample size is large, the Central Limit Theorem tells us that the difference $$\hat{p}_B - \hat{p}_A$$ (appropriately normalized) follows an approximately normal distribution — so the z-score follows the standard normal distribution.

-We use the z-score to find a p-value from the standard normal distribution:
+We use the z-score to find a p-value from the standard normal distribution.

+The p-value answers this question: ``If the null hypothesis $$H_0$$ is true, what is the probability of seeing a result this extreme or more extreme just by chance?''

+Mathematically, p-value is the area under the curve of the standard normal distribution beyond your z-score.

 - For a two-tailed test: